cgint/ai-agents-with-CrewAI/README.md

 ### Groq
 Tests using `mixtral-8x7b-32768` works fine.

-Just once the issue - but the whole crew did finish.
+Just some of issue issues - but the whole crew did finish.
+Sometimes lead to hitting rate-limit due to rethinking on these errors I would imaging.
 ```
 Action: Analyze Information
 Action Input: {'information': '3M Company recognized as Top 100 Global Innovator 2023, Clarivate has named 3M a Top 100 Global Innovator for 12 consecutive years, 3M Co\'s brand is synonymous with innovation and reliability, a reputation built over a century of operation.'}